jeffpamer/github-explorer/README.md

     - It is recommended to install webpack globally: `npm install webpack -g`
 3. Install remaining project dependencies: `npm install`

-To recompile all application files run `webpack`, to start-up the dev server run: `npm start`
+To recompile all application files run `webpack`.
+To start-up the dev server run: `npm start`

 ## Testing
 `npm test`